dstroot/blog-next/_posts/2012-10-11-tedx-orange-coast.md

 Today, many companies (if not all) are trying to be more innovative.
 But how?
 There are many great examples in the wild.
 For example in advertising you are starting to see “labs” emerge as a new nomenclature.
 Olgivy and BBH have created labs and I’ll use BBH’s as an example.
 Here is their mission and vision:

 > Labs is BBH’s global innovation unit.
 We’re tasked with pioneering
-> new outputs and approaches: exploring emerging platforms and behaviours
+> new outputs and approaches: exploring emerging platforms and behaviors
 > on behalf of brands, and developing new agency models along the way.
 > Our overall ambition is to find ways in which marketing innovation can
 > be a powerful force for good (more effective, more engaging, more